ICRAR/ngas/doc/configuration.rst

 ---------------

 Contains archiving-related configuration.
+For an explanation on most of these terms see :ref:`server.storage` for reference.

+ * *PathPrefix*: The top-level directory on each volume under which NGAS will store incoming data.
+ * *Replication*: Whether data will be replicated during archiving from the Main disk to a Replication disk
+ * *BackLogBuffering*: whether data stored during a failed ``ARCHIVE`` command
+   *might* be temporarily kept in storage to try to finish its archiving later on in the background.
+ * *BackLogBufferDirectory*: The top-level directory on each volume where backlogged files will be temporarily stored.
  * *CRCVariant*: The CRC algorithm (and implementation) to use to calculate the checksum of incoming files.
    See :ref:`server.crc` for details.